LuizHViras/LuizHViras/README.md

-### Hi everyone, I'm Luiz Henrique, nice to meet you! 👋
+### Hi everyone, I'm Luiz Henrique, nice to meet you!👋🏼

 - 💻 Graduating in Computing Engineer.
 - ☕ Learning Java and Angular.